try-firefly/try-firefly.github.io/content/posts/case-study.md

 - Software-as-a-Service solutions
 - In-house, vendor-specific solution from FaaS provider
-  - We will be discussing specifically AWS CloudWatch as Firefly currently [only supports AWS Lambdas](#firefly_focus).
+  - We will be discussing specifically AWS CloudWatch as Firefly currently [only supports AWS Lambdas](#firefly_focus)
 - Do-it-yourself (DIY)

 ### 5.1 Software-as-a-Service